Graduate Students (Advisor / Co-advisor)

 at The Wilds in Ohio, where she trapped turtles at a reclaimed strip mine and raised

 hellbenders in a headstart facility.
-Most recently, she worked as a wildlife technician
+She previously worked as a wildlife technician

-Missouri River with a diversity of taxa.
+the Missouri River with a diversity of taxa.
 She also mist-netted saw-whet owls

 and captured hawks with a county park.
-Sara’s Master’s research investigates whether
+Sara’s Master’s research at WVU investigated whether

-salamander populations are affected by the insecticide imidacloprid.
-Outside of
+stream salamander populations are affected by the insecticide imidacloprid.
+Her

 Graduate Students (Committee Member)